 To answer, share professional examples of how you’ve supported existing workplace policies or perhaps even helped shape new policies and procedures, such as ongoing staff training, to help ensure staff is educated about, compliant with, and accountable to company policies.

 As an HR professional, employers will want to know about your experience working with teams and helping them work together effectively.
 Think about the importance of skills like communication, collaboration, trust, respect, and responsibility and how they factor into a team’s success.
 Prepare a response highlighting specific qualities and share an example from your work experience that demonstrates how such qualities led to team success, such as closing a sale or launching a campaign.

 This question will be one of many behavioral questions which ask you to describe how you've handled situations in the past to gauge your future decision-making.
 Prepare responses that include specific examples from previous jobs to show how well you met goals and exceeded expectations.

 Example response: "As a recruitment manager, I consistently met my monthly interview goals by implementing creative candidate marketing strategies, such as..."

-This is an opportunity to summarize your qualifications and experience with confidence, highlighting how well you match the position and the company.
+This is an opportunity to confidently summarize your qualifications and experience, highlighting how well you match the position and the company.
 Your answer should mix qualifications, certifications, and personal achievements.